-Allrighty, we're going to dig into the "wiring" of your brain: visual auditory kinesthetic.
+Allrighty, we're going to dig into the "wiring" of your brain: visual auditory kinesthetic also known as VAK.
 The three "modalities" are a simple and helpful way to discover people's communication preference.
 If you are familiar with NLP (Nero Linguistic Programming), then you're probably familiar with the VAK.
-We communicate and learn from our primary 3 input senses: ears, eyes and sensation (touch).
+We communicate and learn from our primary three input senses: ears, eyes and sensation (touch).

 Auditory communication/learning involves the transfer of information through listening to words being spoken to oneself and others.